 L’apéro: it’s not a happy hour, not a dinner, not a barbecue.
 But what is it?

 Short for l’apéritif, l’apéro is a quintessentially French activity that is difficult to define because there is no American equivalent.

 L’apéro is the part of the day when the French stop doing what they’re doing and convene for a drink over small plates.
 It’s around the time of day when shadows get longer and the sun starts to set.
-It’s after work, it’s before dinner, before a party, before a dinner party — sometimes it is the dinner party (un apéro dinatoire).
+It’s after work, before dinner, before a party, even before a dinner party — sometimes it is the dinner party and becomes un apéro dînatoire.
 It’s always with company; no one is alone at a bar nursing a Pilsner for l’apéro.
 Company is what makes it a familial ritual: the day winds down and there’s nothing left to do but have good food and drinks with friends.

 Here’s how to have your own French apéro.
 You can modify these guidelines to be as minimalist or formal as you want.
 Apéros are just as much fun with a best friend or two at your kitchen table as they are with group of friends in your backyard with beautiful spreads of food and ample libations.

 Unlike in France where you can take your wine, cheese, and friends to a parc or quai for a drink, you will be fined or arrested for that in the US (except for cities like New Orleans or New York, which have lessened or abolished public intoxication penalties).
 To avoid arrest, use a backyard, a rooftop, a room with lots of windows and natural light, or even a fire escape (if it’s just an apéro for two).

 No need for streamers, candles, placemats.
 Apéros are casual affairs.
-Just make sure you have enough glasses, napkins, toothpicks, boards or large plates for serving, small plates for eating off of, and seating.
+Just make sure you have enough glasses, napkins, toothpicks, boards or large plates for serving, small plates for eating off of, and comfortable seating.

 If you really feel the urge to dress up your home, get a bouquet of fresh flowers and split it up into several smaller vases so as not to block any one person’s view of the food.